Eluinhost/TeamspeakAuth/docs/GRUNT.md

 `grunt clean:routing_cache` - Cleans the project routes.
 Use this if you make any changes to the routes.yml file

-### Configure

-`grunt configure` - Runs the configuration script to create/edit your config.yml with prompts

 ### Install

 `grunt install`